3 Days in Paris, France — Posh First Timer’s Guide

 Brunch — Angelina

-Begin your second day in Paris brunching at Angelina, a Parisian institution for over 120 years.
+Begin your second morning of this three days in Paris itinerary brunching at Angelina, a Parisian institution for over 120 years.
 Inside the Belle Époque tea room, an established mecca for gourmet pleasures, you’ll embrace the French art of living as you dig into delicate pastries like a millefeuille, chocolate eclair, or the house-favorite Mont-Blanc.
 Each creation is carefully prepared with the freshest and finest ingredients to guarantee an exceptional taste, and the beautifully decorated treats are as much eye candy as they are sweet tooth satisfiers.
 Founded to serve as the ultimate temple of gourmet food in Paris, decades of confectionery expertise and pastry-making know-how have cemented Angelina as an unmissable brunch destination in Paris.
 Open seven days a week from 7:30 AM - 7:00 PM, although they don’t take reservations we were able to easily grab a table at their Tuileries location around 9:45 AM on a spring Monday.

 -